All Practical Scholarship applications must be submitted no later than September 30th in the year preceding entry to the School.

 To gain an award a candidate must show exceptional promise either by an outstanding ability in one field or by a reasonably high standard in more than one.
 As a guide, the minimum standards expected are Grade 5 at 11+, Grade 6 at 13+ and Grade 8 at 16+ if a single instrument is offered (though candidates usually offer at least two instruments).
 Associated Board distinctions and high merits will often be a sign of strong technique and musicianship.
 We are particularly interested in boys who play orchestral instruments and will play a full part in the musical life of the school.
 We look for potential, achievement, and an abiding passion for music which puts it at the heart of a boy’s interests.

-Potential Scholars will be invited to a day of activities and auditions one Saturday in November of the year prior to entry.
+Potential Scholars will be invited to an afternoon of activities and auditions in January of the year prior to entry.

-Although not essential, previous successful candidates have shown the potential to perform to a high level in one of our major sports (Rugby Hockey and Cricket). - Short-listed candidates will be invited to attend Scholarship day, where they will
+Although not essential, previous successful candidates have shown the potential to perform to a high level in one of our major sports (Rugby Hockey and Cricket). - Short-listed candidates will be invited to attend Scholarship afternoon in January, where they will

 Once at the school, Sports Scholars will participate in the sports scholars training programme under the supervision of the Games Department, who will offer specialist advice and provide elite training opportunities.
 Sports Scholars will be expected to contribute fully to the sporting life of the school in all three terms of the academic year.
 Sports Scholars will receive additional exclusive sports scholars’ kit on arrival.